-The social and economic life of of the people of Indus Valley Civilization (Harappan Civilization) was systematic and organised.
+The social and economic life of the people of Indus Valley Civilization (Harappan Civilization) was systematic and organised.

 In this article we will discuss about the food, social Dress, ornaments, house hold articles, amusements, trade, social class and structure, religion and funerary customs of the people of Indus Valley Civilization.
-This will give us an overview of the Socio-economic activites of the Indus People.
+This will give us an overview of the Socio-economic activities of the Indus People.

 The Indus valley population consisted of Australoid, Mediterranean, Mongoloid and Alpine races.
 The cosmopolitan character of the population proves that the Indus valley was the meeting place of the people of various races.